 The detention order shall be revoked if: the reason for detention ceases to apply or the removal or expulsion order proves to be unenforceable for legal or practical reasons; a request for release from detention is granted; or the detainee becomes subject to a custodial sentence or measure.

 Review of Dublin detention is regulated by Article 80a FNIA.
 It represents an exception since no automatic review is foreseen.
 In case of detention under a Dublin procedure, the legality and the appropriateness of detention shall be revised by a judicial authority only at the request of the detainee and in a written procedure (both the request and the exam are done in writing).
 This review may be requested at any time.
-According to a ruling of the Federal Supreme Court of 2 May 2016, the review should in principle be conducted within 96 hours after the request.
+According to a ruling of the Federal Supreme Court, the review should in principle be conducted within 96 hours after the request.

-Detention under the Dublin procedure can no longer be ordered by SEM, which means that all review procedures are now carried out at the cantonal level (before 1 March 2019, the Federal Administrative Court was competent for the judicial review of Dublin detention when ordered by SEM).
+Detention under the Dublin procedure can no longer be ordered by SEM, which means that all review procedures are now carried out at the cantonal level.
 Again, cantonal practice is very diverse with regard to judicial review.
 National legislation provides for important safeguards, but compliance with these safeguards is not guaranteed in all cantons.
 Each canton organises its system of judicial review, and the practice of cantonal Courts is very diverse.
 It is not possible to provide an overview of all cantonal practices here.

 The SEM does not dispose of statistics on the number of release requests filed or the number of judicial reviews required by asylum seekers in detention under the Dublin procedure.